bazineta/js8call/README.md

     ```

  4. Obtain the current daily snapshot of the Hamlib code from https://n0nb.users.sourceforge.net/; at
-    present, this will be some master build of 4.6.
-Unpack the source distribution and install it to the
+    present, this will be 4.6.1 .
+Unpack the source distribution and install it to the dependencies
-    dependencies directory:
+    directory:
     ```
     ./configure --prefix=/Users/alb/Development/js8libs
     make